Short-time universal scaling in an isolated quantum system after a quench: Renormalization-group flow

 \section{Renormalization-group flow}

-In order to highlight the emergence of dynamical scaling after the quench, we study the RG flow of the relevant couplings within a perturbative approach based on the Schwinger-Keldysh formalism \cite{Kamenevbook}.
-In particular, from $H$ in Eq.~\eqref{eq:Hamiltonian} we construct the action describing the nonequilibrium behavior of the system.
-Then we determine the effective action for the ``slow modes'' by integrating out the fast ones characterized by a momentum $k$ within a shell of infinitesimal thickness below the large-momentum cutoff $\Lambda$.
+In order to highlight the dynamical scaling after the quench and to account for the effects of non-Gaussian fluctuations, we study perturbatively the RG flow of the relevant couplings \cite{Kamenevbook}.
+In particular, from the Schwinger-Keldysh action associated with $H$ in Eq.~\eqref{eq:Hamiltonian} we determine the effective action for the ``slow'' modes by integrating those with a wavevector $k$ within a shell of infinitesimal thickness just below the cutoff $\Lambda$.
 Subsequently, spatial coordinates, time, and fields are rescaled in order to restore the initial cutoff $\Lambda$: from the resulting coupling constant one infers the RG equations~\cite{Wilson74,Fisher98}.
-An analogous procedure was recently carried out after a quench in $d=1$ \cite{Mitra12b,Mitra13a}.
-The one-loop RG equations up to the first order in $u$ and at intermediate times ($ \Lambda^{-1} \ll t\ll t^*$ with $t^*$ discussed later) are

-where $a_d = 2/[(4\pi)^{d/2}\Gamma(d/2)]$ and $\ell > 0$ is the flow parameter which rescales coordinates and times as $(x,t)\mapsto (\eee^{-\ell} x, \eee^{-\ell}t)$.
-These RG equations encompass the cases of shallow ($\Omega_0 \ll \Lambda$) and deep ($\Omega_0 \gg \Lambda$) quenches.
-In the former, inspection of Eq.~\reff{eq:RG2} shows that the effective coupling constant is $u\Lambda^{d-3}$ and therefore the upper critical dimensionality is $d_c=3$, i.e., the same as in equilibrium at $T=0$.
-In the latter, instead, the effective coupling is $\Omega_0 u \Lambda^{d-4} \equiv 16 g/a_d$ and, correspondingly, $d_c=4$.
-This kind of \emph{dimensional crossover} is similar to the one occurring in equilibrium quantum systems upon varying $T$ \cite{Sachdev11,Sondhi97,Fisher88} (or in classical statistical systems in spatial confinement, see, e.g., Ref.~\cite{FiniteSize}).
-However, while for equilibrium systems $T$ does not flow under RG~\cite{Fisher88} due to the presence of the thermal bath, in the present case $\Omega_0$ is renormalized by the interaction because of the non-stationary terms in $iC$.
-In particular, for a deep quench, the flow of $\Omega_0$ calculated as outlined above is
+An analogous procedure was recently carried out for a quench in $d=1$ \cite{Mitra12b,Mitra13a}, for driven quantum systems in $d>1$ (see, e.g., Refs.~\cite{Mitra08a,Sengupta14}), and for quantum impurities (see, e.g., Refs.~\cite{Hackl2009, Pletyukhov2010}).
+At one loop and for times larger than the microscopic time $\simeq \Lambda^{-1}$ (before which the dynamics is non-universal), the resulting RG equations read (see Appendix~\ref{app:app1})